sndsh404/summer-2027-internships/README.md

 ## support

-i'm an intl student, so yk how much of a struggle it is. if this helped you save time or land something, you can [buy me a coffee](https://buymeacoffee.com/sndsh404) ☕. thanks ❤️
+hi, i am an intl student and yk how it is.. if this helped you save time or land something, you can [buy me a coffee](https://buymeacoffee.com/sndsh404) ☕. thanks ❤️

 ## maintainer